crweber9874/avp/bigQuery.md

 # Voter Project Documentation
 The combined data is stored <a href="[your_url_here](https://www.dropbox.com/scl/fo/t1ivhinoc2byyo6v2vcm4/h?rlkey=c7j0qs6l19ceguhlyppgmppwv&dl=0)">here</a>.
 Every time I receive data, I drop it to this folder.
+Prior to uploading it to this folder, I "clean" the data to ensure consistent headers.

 The only dataset that is relevant to the analysis presented thus far is **AVPv2**

-The data are then "cleaned" with the following python code:
+The data are then "cleaned" with the following python code.
+This file is saved as **clean_headers.py**.

 ```{python}